DavidKeller/kademlia/README.md

 ## Example

-The library is so simple that one light header is enough.
+The library is so simple that one class header is enough to include.
 ```C++
 #include <kademlia/session.hpp>
 ```